How do I apply for CalFresh?

 Yes.
 Your children may be eligible even if you are not.
 You may apply for CalFresh for your child(ren) who were born in the United States, or are permanent residents.

-- Am I eligible for CalFresh if I have a drug-related felony conviction on my record?
+Am I eligible for CalFresh if I have a drug-related felony conviction on

-Students, ages 18 through 49 enrolled in college or other institutions of higher education at least half time, are not eligible for CalFresh.
-However, students may be able to get CalFresh if they are:
+Students, ages 18 through 49 enrolled in college or other institutions of higher education at least half time, students may be able to get CalFresh if they are:

 - Physically or mentally unfit, or